Dead Stock: Why It’s a Problem & How to Eradicate It

 What is dead stock?

-Dead stock is ecommerce inventory, usually stored in a warehouse, that is no longer sellable and will likely never sell in the future, oftentimes because it’s expired, obsolete, low quality, or out of season.
-Dead stock only refers to inventory that has never been sold, which excludes returns.
+Dead stock is inventory that is no longer sellable and will likely never sell in the future, oftentimes because it’s expired, obsolete, low quality, or out of season.
+Dead stock, usually stored in the warehouse, only refers to inventory that has never been sold, which excludes returns.

 What causes dead stock?